mimblewimble/grin-rfcs/text/0000-fix-fees.md

 There is a small window prior to HF4 where transactions constructed using the former lower won't be finalized before HF4 and will thus fail to be relayed.
 Third party wallets are free to switch fee computation some arbitrary time before HF4 to minimize this risk.

 Instead of a fee shift, one could specify a fee factor.
-So then a transaction containing a kernel with the `fee_factor' bitfield having value f would require total fees of at least f+1 times minfee (preserving old behaviour for a 0 bitfield).
+So then a transaction containing a kernel with the `fee_factor` bitfield having value f would require total fees of at least f+1 times minfee (preserving old behaviour for a 0 bitfield).
 A reasonable overpayment range would then require 8 bits instead of the 4 used for fee shift, and would create 256 levels of priority.
 It does seem